-Faculty members holding tenure track or academic year contract appointments in any unit of the University may apply for an Interactive Learning Space Teaching and Research Grant for AY 2013-2014.
-Support includes faculty development sessions exploring engaged learning pedagogy, assistance with course redesign, assistance with creating and placing course materials online, assistance with scholarship and research design from Research and Academic Effectiveness, and training in use of technology in the learning space.
+Faculty members holding tenure track or academic year contract appointments in any unit of the University may apply to join the Interactive Learning Space Initiative in AY 2017-2018.
+Support includes faculty development sessions exploring engaged learning pedagogy, assistance with course redesign, assistance with creating and placing course materials online, assistance with scholarship and research design, and training in use of technology in the learning space.

 - Participate in a faculty development program designed to (1) prepare them to use the space, equipment, and technology, and (2) assist them in redesigning their course to focus on application of content as well as methods that promote student interaction and engaged learning.